 Run PPC campaigns and advertise on Amazon

 You can increase your listing’s visibility by giving the “Sponsored Products” option a spin.
 This will display your product below search results or on the product detail pages.
 However, this requires a monetary investment and it’s calculated on a “pay-per-click” basis.
 Not a bad idea since you’re only paying for what is used.
 Bid the most on long-tail keywords that your potential buyers search on Amazon.
-Amazon auto suggested keywords are a very good bet.
-SellerPrime gives you Amazon suggested keywords that are extremely relevant for your Amazon Product.
+Amazon auto-suggested keywords are a very good bet.
+SellerPrime gives you Amazon suggested keywords that are extremely relevant to your Amazon Product.

 Try to win the Buy Box